Joshuajee/Liquidity/README.md

-# Project Name: Liquidity Fusion
+# Project Name: Liquidity

 Tagline: Unlocking Efficient Liquidity and Funding Opportunities

-Overview: Liquidity Fusion is a cutting-edge decentralized finance (DeFi) platform that combines an Automated Market Maker (AMM) with a lending protocol, revolutionizing the way liquidity is provisioned and utilized in the digital asset space.
+Overview: Liquidity is a cutting-edge decentralized finance (DeFi) platform that combines an Automated Market Maker (AMM) with a lending protocol, revolutionizing the way liquidity is provisioned and utilized in the digital asset space.

 ## Key Features: